What is 301 Redirect?

 Save the .conf file and restart the Nginx server to apply the changes.

-Remember, the task of implementing 301 redirects should be carried out carefully, as any missteps can lead to significant issues with your website's functionality and SEO performance.
+Remember that implementing 301 redirects should be done carefully because any mistakes can cause serious problems with your website's functionality and SEO performance.

-Always back up your original files before making any changes, and seek professional help if you are unsure.
+Before making any changes, always back up your original files and seek professional assistance if you are unsure.

 301 redirect and SEO